Quentin Tarantino: As a film exhibitor

 In February 2010, Tarantino bought the New Beverly Cinema in Los Angeles.
 Tarantino allowed the previous owners to continue operating the theater, but stated he would make occasional programming suggestions.
 He was quoted as saying: "As long as I'm alive, and as long as I'm rich, the New Beverly will be there, showing films shot on 35 mm."
 Starting in 2014, Tarantino took a more active role in programming film screenings at the New Beverly, showing his own films as well as prints from his personal collection.
 In 2021, Tarantino announced that he had also purchased the Vista Theatre in Los Angeles, stating that he intends to keep it a first-run theatre, and that like The New Beverly it will only show movies on film.

-Film criticism

-In June 2020 Tarantino became an officially recognized critic on the review aggregation website, Rotten Tomatoes.
-His reviews are part of the "Tomatometer" rating.